scala-steward/csw/docs/src/main/services/messages/events.md

 In TMT observatory, subsystems and components could be running on JVM(Java virtual machine) and Non-JVM platform.
 This leads to solving a non-trivial problem of a **Non-JVM component** wanting to consume an Event produced by a **JVM component**.
 Amongst the available options for **data over the wire**, Protobuf was chosen for its performance, data compression and official/unofficial support many mainstream languages.

-`csw-messages` library enhances the Protobuf support, by providing out of the box helper methods, to convert events from/to protobuf binary data.
+`csw-common` library enhances the Protobuf support, by providing out of the box helper methods, to convert events from/to protobuf binary data.

 @@@ note { title="Protobuf Code generation for Non-JVM languages" }

-The protobuf schema is defined in @github[csw_protobuf](/csw-messages/src/main/protobuf/csw_protobuf/) directory.
+The protobuf schema is defined in @github[csw_protobuf](/csw-common/src/main/protobuf/csw_protobuf/) directory.
 The contained **.proto** files can be fed to a protoc compiler in the language of your choice and it will do the required code generation.

 @@@